Deadline to apply: Nov 08, 2018, 5PM

 - 12. Staff members must be able to work with visitors of all ages to support the various events sponsored by the National Museum.
-Each staff member will be expected to work on a minimum of three museum-wide events per year: a) National Museum’sl Gala Dinner and Silent Auction- (off-site) typically held in the Spring (April-May) b) National Museum’s Family Festival Day- Oshogatsu Family Day (January) or Natsumatsuri Festival (August) c) JANM Free Family Days – Free Admission Family Days held on a select Saturday of the month.
+Each staff member will be expected to work on a minimum of three museum-wide events per year: a) National Museum’sl Gala Dinner and Silent Auction- (off-site) typically held in the Spring (April-May) b) National Museum’s Family Festival Day- Oshogatsu (January) c) National Museum's Family Festival Day - Natsumatsuri (August)

 This list is not exhaustive and may be supplemented as necessary.
 Incumbent will perform related duties as assigned.

 KNOWLEDGE, SKILLS AND ABILITIES: